Mike Hughes

 Board member

 Josh Schroeder is a Southern California native with a decades-long career in computer programming.
 He has an MSc in Informatics from the University of Edinburgh, and a BS in Symbolic Systems from Stanford University.
-He has worked as a visual effects artist in Hollywood, published academic research on natural language processing, and is currently a Senior Software Engineer at a Fortune 100 tech company.
+He has worked as a visual effects artist in Hollywood, published academic research on natural language processing, and written code for both Silicon Valley startups and tech giants.
+He’s currently a Senior Machine Learning Systems Engineer.
 An Eagle Scout, Josh spent his childhood hiking and camping throughout the Golden State.
 He now enjoys taking his children on the same trails he explored in his youth.
 Josh and his family reside in Yorba Linda, where he has worked with other residents to ensure the preservation of open spaces adjacent to Chino Hills State Park.

 Claire Schlotterbeck